ppvarga/hwfc-music-pcg/README.md

 Now, you can run `npm install` to install the libraries that this project depends on.

-To run the app locally, use the command `npx vite` or `npm run dev`, both should achieve the same thing.
-This will also give you a URL on localhost, which now hosts your application.
+To run the app locally, use the command `npx vite` or `npm run dev`, both should achieve the same thing.This will also give you a URL on localhost, which now hosts your application.
 Any time you save a file in the project, it updates automatically! :)

+ aditioanlly, you should navigate to src\wfc\constraints\ConstraintInferrer\Server.py and run Python Server.py.The MidiAnalyser depends on this.

 # Project structure